tm4rtin17/MovieRec/README.md

 - Browse movies by genre.
 - View movie ratings and descriptions.
 - Search for additional movies as desired.
+    - [**New**]: User can now go back a page to the list of movies in the selected genre instead of having to re-select the genre each time.
 - Simple and interactive user input.

 ## Installation